 This paper is organized as follows.
-In section 2, we give a brief review of the WZW$_4$ model.
-In section 3, we reformulate the Cauchy matrix approach in terms of quasideterminants.
-We extend the dispersion relation in the Cauchy matrix approach so that the relation to the binary Darboux transformation is clarified in section 3.4.
+In Sec.
+2, we give a brief review of the WZW$_4$ model.
+In Sec.
+3, we reformulate the CMA in terms of quasideterminants.
+We extend the dispersion relation in the Cauchy matrix approach so that the relation to the binary Darboux transformation is clarified in Sec.
+3.4.
 Finally we get unitary quasi-Grammian solutions.
-In section 4. we present exact one- and two-soliton solutions by the formulation of quasi-Grammian.
-The new input data are much more simpler than those used in the Darboux transformations which are formulated by quasi-Wronskian.
-We calculate the NL$\sigma$M action density for one- and two-soliton respectively, and find that our results coincide with the ones calculated from quasi-Wronskian solutions \cite{Hamanaka-2023}.
-In section 4.3, we discuss some particular limits of the solutions which lead to resonance processes.
-In section 5, we construct the multiple-pole solution from the modified input data where the spectral parameter matrix is in a Jordan normal form.
-In section 6, the distributions of action densities for various resonance solutions are demonstrated as 2D slice figures by using Mathematica.
-These figures show that the double-pole solutions actually have non-trivial behavior of resonances or bound states and V-shape solitons emerge in the large phase shift limits of two-soliton.
-Section 7 is devoted to conclusion and discussion.
-Appendices includes some miscellaneous formulas, detailed calculations and necessary proofs.
+In Sec.
+4. we present exact one- and two-soliton solutions by the formulation of quasi-Grammian.
+The new input data are much simpler than those used in the Darboux transformations, which are formulated by quasi-Wronskian.
+We calculate the NL$\sigma$M action density for one- and two-solitons respectively, and find that our results coincide with the ones calculated from quasi-Wronskian solutions \cite{Hamanaka-2023}.
+In Sec.
+4.3, we discuss some particular limits of the solutions which lead to resonance processes.
+In Sec.
+5, we construct the multiple-pole solution from the modified input data where the spectral parameter matrix is in a Jordan normal form.
+In Sec.
+6, the distributions of action densities for various resonance solutions are demonstrated as 2D slice figures by using \textit{Mathematica}.
+These figures show that the double-pole solutions actually have non-trivial behavior of resonances or bound states and V-shape solitons emerge in the large phase-shift limits of the two-soliton.
+Sec.
+7 is devoted to the conclusion and discussion.
+The Appendix includes some miscellaneous formulas, detailed calculations, and necessary proofs.